onewelcome/identity-cloud-documentation/docs/products/access/topics/web-clients/web-client-migration.md

 The PHC string format is a modular system for specifying password hash parameters in a portable and compact way.
 It is structured as
 follows: `$identifier$params$salt$hash`, where:

-- `$identifier` specifies the hashing algorithm (e.g., bcrypt, pbkdf2-sha1, argon2id).
+- `identifier` specifies the hashing algorithm (e.g., bcrypt, pbkdf2-sha1, argon2id).
 - `params` defines operational parameters such as cost or iterations.
 - `salt` is the salt used in hashing, encoded in base64.
 - `hash` is the actual hash result, also encoded in base64.